vi/simple_cbor_stream_parse/README.md

 * dump_scsp_events - dump each event in a separate line
 * [simple_example](/simple_example.c) - parse from memory and assert it works
 * [extract_strings](/extract_strings.cpp) - a C++ example.
 Prints all encountered strings.
+* roundtrip - a C++ example of copying a cbor file.
+Resulting CBOR is uncanonical.

 ## Configurable parameters